-PUBLIC GARAGES: In repair garages, unit heaters must be located at least 8 ft.
-(2.4m) above the floor.
-Refer to the latest edition of NFPA 88B, Repair Garages.
+REPAIR GARAGES: In repair garages, unit heaters must be located at least 8 feet (2.4 m) above the floor.
+Units must be installed by code with separated combustion venting; standard combustion is not allowed.
+Refer to the latest edition of NFPA 30A, Repair Garages.